esosaoh/kubewarden-docs/docs/tutorials/writing-policies/typescript/04-validation.md

 }
 ```

-This function handles the case where the Kubernetes object is provided as a JSON string or as an already parsed object.
+This function handles the case where the Kubernetes object is a JSON string or an already parsed object.

 ### getPodHostname